actris/data-management-plan/DMP/initial-DMP.md

 In addition to this, ARES provides a REST API for machine-to-machine interaction.
 The API serves metadata (info, provenance, versions, quality controls, etc.) in JSON format and data (specific files or datasets previously generated) in NetCDF format.

 CLU is currently working on a RESTful API with similar services as ARES in development.

-**ASC must provide information on platform that offers data/metadata in a automated way/plans for offering machine-readable data/metadata**

 ### 4.5 Reuseable: Increase data re-use [FAIR data]